xiaolaba/Off-line-AVRISP/README.md

 # Off-line-AVRISP
-electronic scrap, it was failed and simply not be able to burn AVR chip, but why ?
+electronic scrap, it was failed and simply not be able to burn AVR chip of Arduino UNO/NANO, but why ?

 [U$60 at selling price](https://world.taobao.com/item/73238096.htm) but no more usable, the sales sheet telling website www.nowcharm.com was also obsolete, we can not connect to manufacturer website anymore.